cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-SSM-SessionManager.md

        - You can even build custom solutions.

    - Customer key data encryption support
-     - configure Session Manager to <font color=blue> encrypt the session data logs send to S3 bucket or stream to a CloudWatch Logs log group </font>
+     - configure Session Manager to <font color=LightSlateBlue> encrypt the session data logs send to S3 bucket or stream to a CloudWatch Logs log group </font>
      - configure Session Manager to further encrypt the data transmitted between client machines and instances during sessions.